Kotori316/QuarryPlus/temp_changelog.md

 ## Version 18.3

-* Fixed critical bug in QuarryPlus.
+* Fixed a critical bug in QuarryPlus.
 The nbt data was not saved correctly in some situation.
 * Added Solid Fuel Quarry.

 ## Version 18.2